Fano Schemes for Generic Sums of Products of Linear Forms: Special Sums of Products of Linear Forms

 In the following, we will assume that no common factor $l$ of $\bl_1$ and $\bl_2$ exists, and that all $f_i$ are non-zero.
 For simplicity, we may assume that $\deg \bx_2= \deg \bx_3$, since this case implies the more general one.
 We denote $\deg \bx_1$ by $\alpha$, and $\deg \bx_2$ by $\beta$.
 Our hypothesis on degrees is now simply $\alpha+\beta\geq d+2$.

 Consider any factor $l$ of $\bl_1$ or $\bl_2$.
-Setting $l=0$, we reduce to the case of Proposition \ref{prop:rkonebasis}(\ref{part:a1}) (if $l$ divides some $\bx_i$) or Proposition \ref{prop:rkone} (by absorbing into some $f_i$ a variable of $\bx_i$ made linear dependent modulo $l$).
+Setting $l=0$, we reduce to the case of Proposition \ref{prop:rkonebasis}(\ref{part:a1}) (if $l$ divides some $\bx_i$) or Proposition \ref{prop:rkone} (by absorbing into some $f_i$ a variable of $\bx_i$ appearing in $l$).
 In either case, we see that modulo $l$, some $f_i$ must vanish, that is, $l$ is a factor of $f_i$.
 We may proceed to do this for all distinct divisors of $\bl_1$ and $\bl_2$.
 But since we conclude that together $\bl_1$ and $\bl_2$ have at most

 distinct factors.
 It follows that either both $\bl_1$ and $\bl_2$ contain a square, or else that the non-squarefree product has at most $d-\beta-2$ distinct factors.

 Assume first that $\bl_1$ is squarefree, and fix some factor $l$.
 We now argue in a similar fashion to the proof of Lemma \ref{lemma:divide}.
 For each $\bx_1,\bx_2,\bx_3$, fix a variable $y_i$ so that $l$ and all remaining variables are linearly independent.
 For each $\bx_i$, choose some variable $x_i\neq y_i$ dividing $\bx_i$.
 Setting $x_1=x_2=x_3=0$ will result in the equality $\bl_1=-\bl_2$, hence one factor of $\bl_2$ is zero modulo $x_1,\ldots,x_m,l$.
 There are $(\alpha-1)(\beta-1)^2$ possible ways to choose the $x_i$, and at most $d-\beta-2$ factors of $\bl_2$, so there must be one fixed factor of $\bl_2$ which is zero mod $x_1,\ldots,x_m,l$ for